This post may contain affiliate links. Please read my disclosure.

 How to Start a Food Blog and Make Money

 1. First, you need to decide what to blog about.
 This is where you choose your niche (i.e. what your focus will be).
 I know there are some bloggers that only create vegan recipes, soup recipes, recipes with under 10 ingredients, etc. Choose your own niche.
-Went Here 8 This is focused on creating internationally inspired recipes that can be easily made by the every day cook.
+Went Here 8 This is focused on creating internationally inspired recipes that can be easily made by the every day cook (I am constantly working to refine this).

 3. Once you do these things, you will need to set up hosting, download WordPress, choose a theme and choose/download your plugins.